Central 103.1 FM: News

-Local news bulletins air hourly from 6 am – 11 pm on weekdays, 7 am – 6 pm on Saturdays and 7 am – 1 pm on Sundays with headlines on the half-hour during breakfast and drivetime shows and an extended bulletin at 5:00 pm on weeknights.
+Local news bulletins air hourly from 6 am – 7 pm on weekdays, 7 am – 1 pm on Saturdays and 8 am – 1 pm on Sundays with headlines on the half-hour during breakfast and drivetime shows.
 National bulletins from Sky News Radio in London air during all other hours.

+Travel

+Local travel news air hourly from 6 am – 7 pm on weekdays & 8 am – 12 pm on Saturdays.
+These bulletins are provided from INRIX based at the National Control Centre in South Queensferry, Edinburgh in Scotland.